pdeligia/nekara-artifact/README.md

 You can find the code for this experiment ...

-To run the artifact experiments for reproducing bugs found by TSVD (see Table VII in page 10 of the paper), run the following command (which can take several minutes to complete) from the root `nekara-artifact` directory:
+To run the experiments for reproducing bugs found by TSVD (see Table VII in page 10 of the paper) invoke the following command (which can take several minutes to complete) from the root `nekara-artifact` directory:
 ```
 bash artifact.sh run tsvd